thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.3.2
+- centered the title and subtitle on the sound detail screen
+- removed the gradient/header overlay so the background is seamless behind the toolbar
+- increased size of the “Set Timer” icon and label for better visibility

 ### 0.3.1
 - sleep timer control is now more prominently located beneath the play/pause button
 - added text label next to the clock icon for clearer functionality